 You can evaluate the success of your information retrieval by considering the following points:

 - Were the search words too broad or narrow?
 You can specify your information retrieval by re-evaluating your search words or by making use of any useful references or sources you might already have found.
 You can broaden your search by using both free text and subject headings.
 You can search for new subject headings among the subject headings in suitable publications you have already discovered, and you can find more subject headings in the reference lists and literature references of the publications you already have.
 They often contain other suitable sources about the same subject.
+Review the meaning of search words and subject headings (descriptors) in the chapter on Search words and thesauruses.

 - Have you chosen the information source, e.g. a database, correctly?
 When evaluating the success of your information retrieval, keep in mind that there are large numbers of both electronic and printed material at hand, and no one single source is generally enough, but you need to gather information from several sources.